Skip to main contentScroll Top

 When we think of Singapore, we tend to associate it with an expensive city, where luxury predominates, we think of a city in general, a financial center and other somewhat caricatured and not always attractive images of this small, atypical Asian country.

-Yet, if we start to dig deeper, we realize that the island and city-state that is Singapore is very concerned about its environment and does not develop at the cost of a lack of concern for nature.
-Because the city, which is often nicknamed the garden city, makes a lot of effort to provide green spaces and preserve its natural spaces, however limited they may be.
+However, if we start to dig deeper, we realize that the island and city-state of Singapore is very environmentally conscious and does not develop at the expense of nature.
+For the city, often called the garden city, makes considerable efforts to provide green spaces and preserve its natural areas, however limited they may be.

-And if the Marina attracts all eyes, with this luxury hotel offering a breathtaking view of the center from its perched swimming pool, it is above all the superb garden behind, Gardens by the Bay, which is worth a look to get an overview of local know-how in terms of modern and ecological urban planning.
+And while the Marina attracts all eyes, with this luxury hotel offering breathtaking views of the center from its rooftop pool, it is above all the superb garden behind it, Gardens by the Bay, that deserves a look to get a glimpse of local know-how in terms of modern and ecological urban planning.

-This is a well-deserved observation and for good reason, if we take the pro rata of green spaces available per inhabitant (about 5 million in Singapore), the latter have 66 m².
+This is a well-deserved observation, and for good reason: if we take the proportion of green spaces available per inhabitant (approximately 5 million in Singapore), they have 66 m².

-To understand the scale a little, the WHO (World Health Organization) recommends a minimum of 9 m² per head in order to offer a minimum of “comfort” to its inhabitants (and allow them to breathe).
-Bangkok, for example, had a figure of only 3,3 m² a few years ago!
-And although it has made efforts in recent years, bringing this figure to just over 6 m², i.e. double, we are still 50% below the minimum...
+To put things in perspective, the WHO (World Health Organization) recommends a minimum of 9 square meters per person to provide a minimum level of comfort for its inhabitants (and allow them to breathe).
+Bangkok, for example, had an average of only 3,3 square meters a few years ago!
+And while it has made progress in recent years, raising this figure to just over 6 square meters, more than double, it's still 50% below the minimum…

 green spaces per capita asia